 The preparation of our financial statements in accordance with GAAP, requires management to make judgments that are subjective in nature to make certain estimates and assumptions.
 Application of these accounting policies involves the exercise of judgment regarding the use of assumptions as to future uncertainties, and as a result, actual results could materially differ from these estimates.
 A summary of all of our significant accounting policies is provided in Note 1, "Organization, Basis of Presentation and Significant Accounting Policies," to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K, as well as a summary of recently issued accounting pronouncements and their expected impact to our current and future financial statements.
-There were no material changes to our critical accounting policies during the year ended December 31, 2018; however we issued Non-controlling OP Units during the year ended December 31, 2018, which is further described in Note 10, "Equity and Mezzanine Equity", of the accompanying consolidated financial statements.
+There were no material changes to our critical accounting policies during the year ended December 31, 2019.